kkumyk/full-stack-bootcamp/intro-to-design-thinking.md

 Goals, needs and mental models = the real hidden story

-### Challenge
-Feeling empowered: what if you could generate a cheat sheet for your next big assignment?
-- What is the heart of the challenge?
-- How are you going to get multiple viewpoints?
-What are the key frustrations, motivations and goals?

 ### Facing change and making good decisions
 VUCA challenges - volatile, uncertain, complex, and ambiguous